BrightID/BrightID/security.md

 ### Protect against disruption

-Consensus among nodes is achieved with [federated byzantine agreement](https://www.stellar.org/blog/stellar-consensus-protocol-proof-code).
+Consensus among nodes is achieved with [federated byzantine agreement (using SCP)](https://www.stellar.org/blog/stellar-consensus-protocol-proof-code).
 As such, it's subject to the limits of [byzantine fault tolerance](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance).
 It can tolerate up to ``n/3`` nodes behaving badly.
 If ``n/2`` verifiers decide to collude and run nodes, they can disrupt the network.
 Brightside protects against this in the following ways.

 1. Encourage legitimate users to run nodes.
 One way to do this is to allow them to monetize the services they offer.
 See [Running a Node](node.md).
 1. [Prevent sybils](#prevent-sybils), thereby limiting the number of nodes attackers can use.